Tata Institute of Fundamental Research: School of Natural Sciences

 The School of Natural Sciences is further split into seven departments working in several areas of physics, chemistry and biology.

 Within physics, the Department of Theoretical Physics (DTP) was set up by Bhabha, who conducted research in high energy physics and Condensed Matter Physics.
 The department worked on the major advances in this period such as Quantum Field Theory, string theory, and superconductivity.
 The current faculty includes Sandip Trivedi, Shiraz Minwalla, Abhijit Gadde, and Gautam Mandal.
 Several early faculty members at the institution were renowned in their fields.
 These include Ashoke Sen, who conducted seminal work on String Theory, specifically S-Duality, while at this institution.
 Other distinguished members were Spenta Wadia, Sunil Mukhi, Deepak Dhar and Nandini Trivedi.

-The Department of Astrophysics works in areas like stellar binaries, gravitational waves and cosmology.
+The Department of Astrophysics works in areas like star and planet formation, astrochemistry, exoplanets, stellar binaries, gravitational waves and cosmology.
 TIFR is involved in building India's first gravity wave detector.

 The High Energy Physics Department, TIFR has been involved in major accelerator projects like the KEK, Tevatron, LEP and the LHC.
 TIFR also runs the Pelletron particle accelerator facility.
+The Department of Nuclear and Atomic Physics conducts research in nuclear structure, reactions, spectroscopy, lasers and molecular dynamics and ultracold atoms.
 Bhabha's motivation resulted in the development of an NMR spectrometer for solid state studies.

 The Department of Condensed Matter Physics and Material Sciences also conducts experimental research in high-temperature superconductivity, nanoelectronics and nanophotonics.